Playboy Mansion: History

-In 2006, Hefner's former girlfriend, Izabella St. James, wrote in her memoir, Bunny Tales, that the house was in need of renovation: "Everything in the Mansion felt old and stale, and Archie the house dog would regularly relieve himself on the hallway curtains, adding a powerful whiff of urine to the general scent of decay."
+In 2006, Hefner's former girlfriend, Izabella St. James, wrote in her memoir, Bunny Tales, that the main house had been severely neglected in the decades since Playboy Enterprises's halcyon years in the publishing, hospitality and gambling industries and required extensive renovations: "Everything in the Mansion felt old and stale, and Archie the house dog would regularly relieve himself on the hallway curtains, adding a powerful whiff of urine to the general scent of decay."
 She also observed: "Each bedroom had mismatched, random pieces of furniture.
 It was as if someone had gone to a charity shop and bought the basics for each room", and that: "The mattresses on our beds were disgusting – old, worn and stained.
 The sheets were past their best, too."

+During Hefner's marriage to Kimberly Conrad, the Mansion adopted a more conservative atmosphere, with many lingerie-foregrounded events (including the annual New Year's Eve party) transitioning to a black tie dress code for the duration of their relationship.

-The mansion next door is a mirror image of the Playboy Mansion layout, only smaller, and was purchased by Hefner in 1996 as the home for his separated wife Kimberley Conrad and their children, Marston and Cooper.
+The mansion next door is a mirror image of the Playboy Mansion layout, only smaller, and was purchased by Hefner in 1996, which would eventually serve as the home for Conrad and their children, Marston and Cooper, when she and Hefner separated.
 Hefner and Conrad married in 1989 and separated in 1998.
 In March 2009, Hefner and Conrad put the property up for sale for the asking price of $28 million.
 In August 2009, the property was purchased by Daren Metropoulos for $18 million.

 In 2002, Hefner purchased a house across and down the street from the mansion for use by Playmates and other guests who would prefer to stay further from the busy activity of the Mansion proper.
 That residence was commonly referred to as the Bunny House.
 In April 2013, the Bunny House was listed for sale for the asking price of $11 million.
 In September 2017, the property was sold to an unidentified buyer for $17.25 million.
+In February 2019, 2 episodes of Million Dollar Listing Los Angeles (S11.E8–E9) aired which documented an attempt to purchase the Bunny House & the neighboring Mommie Dearest Home by a developer with the goal of forming a large compound/development.
+In the episode the sale went through and it is suspected that this was the sale referenced in New York Post based on 2/3 of the same real estates mentioned being involved in the on-screen sale.